Zero Tolerance Laws Zero Tolerance Laws and Penalties

 Iowa has also had success in promoting Zero Tolerance laws.
 Their campaign, titled You Can't Win, was designed to reduce the amount of alcohol-related crashes, fatalities and injuries in persons under the age of 21.

-During the first full year of Zero Tolerance Law enforcement, nearly 2,000 drivers under the age of 21 had their licenses revoked.
+During the first full year of Zero Tolerance Law enforcement, nearly 2,000 drivers under the age of 21 had their licenses revoked due to state specific alcohol laws.

 The impact of Zero Tolerance laws is much greater when the public is made aware of the law and the consequences that come with breaking it.